tinaponting/ai-robots-scrapers/README.md

 # Working: ** a new AI LIST, Working on a new List: 2509125 -  fixing a new list, new AI Dectected - Be patient:)

 * Nigx file error! - working on it!
+* ADDED 250928: Perrishpresshtaccess Perrishpress htaccess.
 * Updated: 250928 Perrishpresss Ai - Updated.
 * Updated: 250925  block ai.php AI Updated, Lighweight extra protect, place in in core:).
 * Updates: 2509020 - Hugo Ai block - Updated.
 * Updates: 250919 My htaccess -Updated:)